-Holocaust Survivors Assistance
+Holocaust Survivor Assistance

 Broward County has one of the largest Holocaust survivor populations in the United States.